alex7kom/node-steam-tradeoffers/README.md

 * `tradeId` is the ID of the completed trade you want to get items for, available as a `tradeid` property on offers from `getOffers` or `getOffer`

 The second argument to `callback` will be an array of items acquired in a completed trade.

-# FAQ

-Please read this list of common issues before creating an issue.

-### Q. I get `Access Denied` error when I start my bot.

-A. In most cases `Access Denied` error means that your account is limited.
-See [Steam Support article about limited accounts](https://support.steampowered.com/kb_article.php?ref=3330-IAGK-7663).

-### Q. I can't login to my account.

-A. Double check that your account credentials and Steam Guard code are correct.
-This is never a problem of `steam-tradeoffers`.
-Examples here use [node-steam](https://github.com/seishun/node-steam) library to do Steam login.

-### Q. I can't make/accept/etc. trade offers.

-A. There are two major possible cases:

-* Your params are incorrect and/or items are not tradable.

-* Your account can't trade which is normal for all new logins.
-Wait for 1-2 weeks, do not remove `sentry` file.
-There are also some rare cases when even old enough logins can't trade.
-That means you are very unlucky.
-Remove `sentry` file and login again.
-Blame Steam.

-There are also some cases when Steam fails to send a trade offer due to its internal reasons, or returns errors even in cases of success.
-You know, blame Steam.

-### Q. What does `Web authentication 401, retrying` message mean?

-A. It means that `node-steam` at least once failed to get cookies from Steam.
-Most of the time you can safely ignore it.

-### Q. I get some strange errors, 401, 403, etc.

-A. In some cases 401 error means your cookies are no longer valid, you need to get new cookies from Steam.
-In `node-steam` try to do `.webLogOn` again and re-setup trade offers.
-If you get 403 in Steam WebAPI methods, try to [regenerate your Web API key](https://steamcommunity.com/dev/apikey).

-### Q. I don't see my question answered here.
-Can I email you or add you on Steam?

-A. Please no. Please [open an issue](https://github.com/Alex7Kom/node-steam-tradeoffers/issues) instead.
-Always try search first!

 # How to contribute